gadenbuie/garrickadenbuie-com/content/blog/2022/wordle-guess-helper/index.markdown

 Formally,
 this calculation is called [entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)).
-It measures how much information is encoded in a particular instance of a random process.
+It measures how much information is contained in a particular instance of a random process.
 In this case, words with higher entropy give us more information because they encode more information.